Home (Star Trek: Enterprise): Production

 When predicting what would be in store for season four, Scott Bakula suggested that he would like to see the crew come to terms with the emotional scars of the mission they had against the Xindi in the third season.
-He wanted several questions to be covered, such as "How do they come back into society, how do they readjust their behaviors?
+He wanted several questions to be covered, such as: "How do they come back into society, how do they readjust their behaviors?
 What has happened to them will always be inside of them, every time they're confronted with new situations."
 Following the resolution of the mission in "Zero Hour", he wanted the crew to have "a great reception" on their return to Earth.
 He was pleased with how this was handled in the series, describing "Home" as "a great episode".
 When actress Jolene Blalock revealed that her character would be getting married in "Home", she joked that she wouldn't need to fight someone – a reference to the Star Trek: The Original Series episode "Amok Time".
-Dominic Keating summed up the plot of the episode in an interview with Cult Times magazine, saying "Our heroes find that their world has changed after the Xindi annihilation of Florida at the end of the second year."
+Dominic Keating summed up the plot of the episode in an interview with Cult Times, saying: "Our heroes find that their world has changed after the Xindi annihilation of Florida at the end of the second year."

 The episode featured the return of several recurring characters, such as Admiral Forrest (played by Vaughn Armstrong), who hadn't appeared on the show for more than a year.
-Gary Graham returned as Soval after a single appearance in the third season, and Jim Fitzpatrick made a third appearance as Commander Williams.
+Gary Graham returned as Soval, after a single appearance in the third season, and Jim Fitzpatrick made a third appearance as Commander Williams.
 Several actors appeared in the series for the first time, including Jack Donner, although he had appeared as Subcommander Tal in The Original Series episode "The Enterprise Incident".
 He had been trying to return to the Star Trek franchise for a while, having previously been overlooked for a part on Star Trek: Voyager.
-He said that his casting was directly linked to showrunner Manny Coto's desire to link Enterprise more to The Original Series; hener walso so pleased to be asked back to appear later in the season.
+He said that his casting was directly linked to showrunner Manny Coto's desire to link Enterprise more to The Original Series; he was also pleased to be asked back to appear later in the season.